Kennarttechl/flask_quickstart_generator/README.md

 **Security Enhancements:** Includes built-in security measures such as CSRF protection, HTTP headers middleware, and secure session management to help keep your application safe from common vulnerabilities.

-We're excited to announce that Flask Boilerplate Generator will soon be available for download on PyPI!
-Stay tuned for updates and be among the first to experience the convenience and efficiency of Flask development with Flask Boilerplate Generator.